Hillsong Church: Political influence

 Hillsong Church has attracted support from high-profile politicians, especially from the Liberal Party of Australia.
 In 1998, Brian Houston met with the prime minister of Australia, John Howard, and most of his cabinet at Parliament House in Canberra before sharing prayers.
 In 2002, Howard opened the Hillsong Convention Centre at the Baulkham Hills location.
 In 2004 and 2005, the Treasurer of Australia, Peter Costello, spoke at its annual conferences.
 Mark Latham, the Leader of the Opposition, declined Hillsong's invitation to the 2004 conference, although Bob Carr, the Premier of New South Wales (from the New South Wales Labor Party), attended the 2005 conference.

 Liberal MP for Mitchell, Alan Cadman, and two Family First Party senate candidates, Joan Woods and Ivan Herald, who failed to win senate seats, were featured in a Hillsong circular during the election, with members being asked to pray for them.

 Hillsong's high-profile involvement with political leaders has been questioned in the media, and publicly, the church has distanced itself from advocating certain political groups and parties, including the fledgling Family First party.
 Brian Houston has replied to these criticisms by stating, "I think people need to understand the difference between the church being very involved in politics and individual Christians being involved in politics."

 In 2008, Sydney inner city publication Central Magazine stated that Hillsong had donated A$600 to a Member of the Legislative Council, Kristina Keneally (ALP), for the tickets of a fundraising dinner, featuring the New South Wales' planning minister, Frank Sartor (ALP), as a guest speaker one month before the 2007 state election, despite Hillsong's own statement of corporate governance declaring that "Hillsong Church does not make financial contributions to or align itself with any political party or candidate."
 A Hillsong staff member, Maria Ieroianni, said that no donation had been made and that the dinner was not a fundraiser.
 Hillsong also issued a statement on their website denying that the money was a donation.
 According to the Central Magazine article, Keneally has described the dinner as a fundraiser and the money from Hillsong as a donation.
 The article also states that these descriptions are confirmed by the records of the New South Wales Electoral Commission.

 Prime Minister Scott Morrison opened the 2019 Hillsong annual conference, shortly after the May 2019 federal election.
 He is not a member of Hillsong, being part of the Horizon Church's congregation.

 Controversies

 Hillsong has been criticised by politicians, media, community groups, Christian leaders and former members such as Tanya Levin.
-Criticisms have included Hillsong's finances, its ties to controversial organisations, its attitudes towards LGBT people and its treatment of critics as well as scandals involving Brian Houston and other prominent church leaders.
+Criticisms have included Hillsong's finances, its ties to controversial organisations, its attitudes towards LGBTQ+ people and its treatment of critics as well as scandals involving Brian Houston and other prominent church leaders.